djhackersdev/bemanitools/doc/iidxhook/iidxhook1.md

 to scale to.
 Usually, you want to set this to the monitor's native resolution, e.g.
 1920x1080 for full HD.
 You can play around with a few different filters using *gfx.scale_back_buffer_filter* which impacts image quality/blurriness on upscaling.
-If you want to use this with old d3d8 games (IIDX 9-13), you have to use the d3d8to9 library from bemanitools-supplement because the d3d8 hook module cannot support this upscaling feature.
-Make sure to set *misc.use_d3d9_hooks=true*.